PranavSK/appcraft-astro/src/content/slide/hello-world.md

 ---
-{
-  "title": "Hello World!"
-  "description": "What is the hello world program?"
+{ 'title': 'Hello World!', 'description': 'What is the hello world program?' }
-}
 ---

 {% slide %}